annalenalamprecht/CoTaPP/Lecture Notes/01 Computational Thinking.md

 # Module 1: Computational Thinking

-February 10, 2021
+9 February, 2022

-This is the very first module of the course Computational Thinking and Programming with Python (CoTAPP).
+This is the very first module of the course Computational Thinking and Programming with Python (CoTaPP).
 Today we will look at what Computational Thinking means and do some exercises to start thinking computationally.
 Next time we will take it one step further and discuss how to analyze and describe all kinds of processes from a computational perspective.

 ## Computational Thinking